CQDX/visi-genie-4d-systems-async/README.md

 * Review and add code clips shown below to your project.

-* Build your C# project in Visual Studio, cycle power on Pi 3 or equivalent, deploy, and debug your app.
+* Build your project in Visual Studio, cycle power on Pi 3 (ARM Solution Platform) or equivalent, deploy, and debug your app :)

 ## Host.Instance